zio/zio/docs/datatypes/core/zio/error-management.md

 }
 ```

 When we are using typed errors we can have exhaustive checking support of the compiler.
-So, for example, when we are catching all errors if we forgot to handle one of the cases, the compiler warns us about that:
+For example, when we are catching all errors if we forgot to handle one of the cases, the compiler warns us about that:

 ```scala mdoc
 validate(17).catchAll {